Philippe Boutros Chebaya

-Philippe Boutros Chebaya (born May 20, 1920 in Bsharri, Lebanon - died on 8 October 2002) was the first Maronite bishop in 1990 of the newly established Maronite Catholic Eparchy of Baalbek-Deir El Ahmar in Lebanon.
+Philippe Boutros Chebaya (May 20, 1920, in Bsharri, Lebanon – 8 October 2002) was the first Maronite bishop in 1990 of the newly established Maronite Catholic Eparchy of Baalbek-Deir El Ahmar in Lebanon.

 Life

-On March 25, 1944 Philippe Boutros Chabaya was ordained to the priesthood in the Maronite Catholic Eparchy of Batroun.
+On March 25, 1944, Philippe Boutros Chabaya was ordained to the priesthood in the Maronite Catholic Eparchy of Batroun.
 His appointment as first bishop of Baalbek-Deir El Ahmar took place on 9 June 1990.
 Maronite Patriarch of Antioch Cardinal Nasrallah Boutros Sfeir ordained Chebaya bishop on August 5, 1990 and his co-consecrators were Roland Aboujaoudé, Auxiliary Bishop of Antioch and Bishop Georges Abi-Saber, OLM, also Auxiliary Bishop of Antioch.
 His retirement as bishop by age-related reasons was on June 10, 1995.
 Until his death on October 8, 2002, he was Emeritus bishop of Baalbek-Deir El-Ahmar.
 His successor was Paul-Mounged El-Hachem.